 Sending an email from Faculty Center

-Scroll to the bottom of the BuckeyeLink class roster and click 'notify listed students.'
+Scroll to the bottom of the BuckeyeLink class roster and click 'Notify all students.'
 This will take you to a Notification page.
 From here there are two ways you can proceed:

 - Write your students a message in the Message Text field.
 Send the notification from there.

-- Notice your email is in the “To” field and your students are listed in the BCC field.
+- Notice that your email is in the “To” field, and your students are listed in the BCC field.

 - Copy the students’ emails from the BCC field and use that list in Outlook to email your students.